A Premises Licence is a permanent licence granted for a specific location in England or Wales to authorise licensable activities. These include:

 Pro-Leagle have a proven track-record of managing Premises Licence Applications.
 We currently hold a 100% success rate for grant of licence at first application.
 We liaise with the relevant authorities (such as the Police or Environmental Health) to prepare your application.
 This can generally be completed in 1-2 weeks assuming timely responses to our queries.
 The application will then be provided to you for filing, with appropriate instructions.
 This allows us to keep your fees low.

-For individual applicants, or partnerships which are not limited liability partnerships, you will need to provide proof of the right to live and work in the UK.
+For individual applicants, or directors of applicant companies, you will need to provide proof of the right to live and work in the UK.

 You will need a Designated Premises Supervisor (DPS), who holds a Personal licence to sell, or authorise the sale of, alcohol, and their signed consent form to act as the DPS.
 We can supply the completed consent form for signature.